Eliška Junková: Retirement from racing

 Two months later, back at the Nürburgring, she shared the driving with her husband in the German Grand Prix (that year run as a sports-car race).
 On the fifth lap, having just changed places with her, Vincent was rushing to make up lost time after a tyre change.
 He went wide at the Breitscheid corner, hitting a rock and rolling.
 Although thrown out of the car, he collapsed and died soon after from a head injury.
-Junková was devastated — she gave up racing and sold her vehicles, and returned to her first passion of travelling.
+Junková was devastated — she gave up racing and sold her vehicles.

+Travelling

+Junková now returned to her first passion of travelling.
 Ettore Bugatti himself gave her a new touring car for her journey to Ceylon and hired her to seek out new business opportunities in Asia.

 In 1929, Junek spent three months travelling 6000km across difficult terrain to drive two Bugatti Type 44 cars to India as part of a promotional campaign.
 She wasn't very complimentary in her analysis of the cars' performance on the journey but did to sell the two Bugattis on arrival (one car still survives).

 Later life

 Eliška eventually found love again and married Czech writer Ladislav Khás shortly after the Second World War.
 But from 1948 to 1964, the communist authorities, disapproving of the high-flying, "bourgeois" lifestyle that she had lived, refused to allow her to travel abroad.
 Like Hellé Nice, her great female counterpart from France, she was largely forgotten by the motor racing world.
 In 1969 she attended the 40th anniversary of the Bugatti Owners' Club in Great Britain.
 In 1972, she published her autobiography Má vzpomínka je Bugatti ("My memory is Bugatti").

 In 1970 she was the inspiration for the founding of the Český automobilový klub žen [Czech Women’s Automobile Club] which is still active today.

 She lived well into her nineties, long enough for the Iron Curtain to fall and for the "Queen of the Steering Wheel" to have her place in automotive racing history be recognized.
 In 1989, at the age of 89, she attended a Bugatti reunion in the United States as the guest of honour.

-In 1990, Porsche design chief Tony Lapine and Automobile magazine editor Jean Jennings shared a glass of Johnnie Walker Red with her in her apartment in the Swedish Embassy in Prague, where she recounted her racing history, including her 1928 race in the Sicilian Targa Florio in a supercharged 2.3-liter Bugatti Type35B.
+In 1990, Porsche design chief Anatole Lapine and Automobile magazine editor Jean Jennings drank Johnnie Walker Red with her in her apartment in the Swedish Embassy in Prague, where she recounted her racing history, including her 1928 race in the Sicilian Targa Florio in a supercharged 2.3-liter Bugatti Type35B.

-Death

-She died on January 5, 1994, aged 93, in Prague, Czech Republic.
+Junková died in Prague on 5 January 1994, aged 93.
+She is buried at the Vinohrady Cemetery.